 Radiographers regularly engage in continuing education activities at academies and in seminars.
 For these groups, training courses and dedicated qualifications also receive particular support, for example aimed at a special qualification for breast diagnostics.

 Radiology plays a pivotal role in organising patient care; an organisation that works well can help improve efficiency and reduce cost for the care providers involved.
 In the German DRG system, speed is a key factor.

 Faster and targeted workflow processes represent the efficiency potential of a hospital.
 This holds true in particular regarding radiology as a key service provider: it is the organisation of the radiology department that determines how efficient the entire process of patient care will turn out to be.

 The key aims of the Department of Diagnostic and Interventional Radiology are therefore:

 The key performance indicators of the Department of Diagnostic and Interventional Radiology are:

 Inpatient and outpatient radiology examinations have more than tripled during recent years, and the Department of Diagnostic and Interventional Radiology of the CaritasKlinikum Saarbrücken is continuing its expansion in terms of staff and technology.

 Professor Pickuth, Director of the Department of Diagnostic and Interventional Radiology, is active in the European Society of Radiology, advancing international understanding and the transfer of knowledge at an international level.
 He was appointed Member of the Leadership Institute by the President of the Society.

-Professor Pickuth maintains particularly intensive academic, clinical and research-oriented contacts with radiologists in the United Kingdom; he is a Member of the Royal College of Radiologists and a Member of the British Institute of Radiology.
+Professor Pickuth maintains particularly intensive academic, clinical and research-oriented contacts with radiologists in the United Kingdom; he is a Fellow of the Royal College of Radiologists and a Member of the British Institute of Radiology.
 Since 2016, he has also been Visiting Professor at the University of East Anglia.
 Professor Pickuth is Lead of the Faculty of Medical Leadership and Management in Europe.

 Professor Pickuth has been awarded, amongst others, an honorary doctorate from one of the mostly highly reputed universities in the world: Semmelweis University, Budapest, Hungary.